The explorer TUI

 lairs tui --index path/to/index --repo path/to/repo --data path/to/materialized

-Press 1, 2, and 3 to switch to Explore, Browse, and Query, ctrl+r to run a query, ctrl+t to cycle the color theme, f1 for help, and ctrl+q to quit.
+Press 1, 2, 3, and 4 to switch to Explore, Browse, Query, and Discover, ctrl+r to run a query, ctrl+s to open settings, ctrl+t to cycle the color theme, f1 for help, and ctrl+q to quit.

 Explore